Maxinger15/VU-Killstreak/README.md

 ## Develop killstreaks:

 ### Defaults:
-The default keys to trigger the killstreaks are F5,F6 ,F7 ,F8.
+The default keys to trigger the killstreaks are F5, F6 ,F7 ,F8.
-It is possible to change this in the configuration.lua but it would be more instinctively to keep the defaults.
+It is possible to change this in the configuration.lua but it would be more instinctively to keep the defaults and the UI needs to be modified.
+If it don't has a UI then the Killstreak should be activated in one step with the trigger.
-The default key to trigger the killstreak if it has a UI (for example when you can place it at a location) the default key should be F.
+If it has a UI then it should be separately activated with F9 after the killstreak was triggerd.

 ### Events:
 Your killstreak needs the following Events at the client side to be used by the core mod.